Equal Pay Policy Statement

 Aims and actions

-• Provide a “Total Rewards ” statement for each staff member on an annual basis;
+- provide a “Total Rewards” statement for each employee on an annual basis;

-• Identify where there is occupational segregation and take appropriate steps to address this and ensure staff are represented at all levels and across all business areas;
+- identify where there is occupational segregation and take appropriate steps to address this and ensure employees are represented at all levels and across all business areas;

-• Provide all staff with fair and equal access to training, development and promotion opportunities and monitor uptake.
+- provide all employees with fair and equal access to training, development and promotion opportunities and monitor uptake.

 Responsibility

-The Agency Management Team (AMT) is fully committed to supporting our equal pay statement and objectives.
-The Chief Officer, People & Property, who is a member of the AMT, has overall responsibility for the aims and actions relating to equal pay and for ensuring that due consideration is given to the resources required to achieve equal pay.
-The HR function has day to day responsibility for implementing, monitoring and reviewing equal pay.
+The Corporate Leadership Team (CLT)is fully committed to supporting our equal pay statement and objectives.
+The Chief Officer, People, Workspaces and Development, who is a member of the CLT, has overall responsibility for the aims and actions relating to equal pay and for ensuring that due consideration is given to the resources required to achieve equal pay.
+The People function has day to day responsibility for implementing, monitoring and reviewing equal pay.

 Complaints